VCityTeam/UD-Viz/packages/browser/Readme.md

    ```
    └── src         # holds all the js sources that will be build
         ├── Component
-        |    └── Component_1         # A component shared by the Game and Widgets sub-directories
+        |    └── Component_1         # A component shared by the Game and Widget sub-directories
         |         └── *.js ...       # Component definition
         ├── Game
         |    └── Component_2         # A component used by the Game sub-directory
         |              └── ...
-        └── Widgets
+        └── Widget
              ├── Component
              |    └── Component_3    # A component shared by at least two widgets
              |         └── ...
              └── Widget_1
-                  └── Component_4    # A component only used by Widget_1 (of the Widgets sub-directory)
+                  └── Component_4    # A component only used by Widget_1 (of the Widget sub-directory)
                        └── ...
    ```